kylielunghusen/getCleanData/README.md

 ## Files

-1. run_analysis.R
+1. run_analysis.R - the script for creating the tidy dataset

-2. README.md - This file.
+2. README.md - this file.
 Explains the script and associated files

 3. CodeBook.md - contains information about the variables in the tidy dataset